Do you remember the first time you tried a pastelito? I don’t. I’m sure I was a toddler since I was born in a Cuban family…and I’m sure I loved it!

 Do you have a favorite pastry or turnover?
-I like Cuban beef pastries and Cuban cream cheese pastries but, to this day, pastelitos de guayaba are my favorite pastry (and my favorite recipes made with guava!).
+I like pastelitos de carne y pastelitos de queso but, to this day, pastelitos de guayaba are my favorite quick and easy Cuban dessert.

-I had never made pastelitos at home until I saw Marta Darby’s recipe (see the background story below!).
+I had never made pastelitos at home until I saw Marta Darby’s recipe.
 I’m very fortunate to live in Miami where Cuban pastries are as abundant as the Cubans that live here.

-There’s a Cuban bakery on literally every corner!
-You want croquetas, Cuban bread, or pastelitos?
-Just drive a block and find a bakery hidden in a corner.
-Sometimes the temptation is real, my friends.
+There’s a Cuban bakery on literally every corner in Miami.
+Do you want croquetas de jamon or un cafecito Cubano?
+Just drive a block and find a bakery hidden in a corner!

-Just 4 ingredients using puff pastry sheets, guava paste, cream cheese, and a whisked egg to seal the deal.
+The best part of this recipe is that it’s just 4 ingredients.
+All you need is puff pastry sheets, guava paste, cream cheese, and a whisked egg to seal the deal.

-• Unfold the second pastry sheet and place it over the other one that now has the guava paste slices.
+Place the other thawed pastry sheet over the other one with guava and cream cheese slices.
 Cut into 9 squares and score the tops of each one.
-No need to divide the squares.
-Leave everything intact.

 Cuban pastries or turnovers filled with guava paste and cream cheese.
 Just 4 ingredients make these pastelitos de guayaba y queso come to life!